Belmont Report: Summary

 The summary, from the top of the Report:

 The Belmont report itself consists of 3 clauses: A. Boundaries between Practice and Research, B. Basic Ethical Principles, C. Applications.

 Boundaries Between Practice and Research

 This clause establishes the differences between biomedical and behavioral research, and that the different areas of research, require different protections for human participants.
 Examining the differences between "practice" and "research", practice is dealing with bettering the wellbeing of an individual or group, while research is testing a theory and potentially has an unknown ending.
-This difference, establishes that they require different protections for human participants, and when any amount of research is occurring, it should be reviewed for the protection those involved.
+This difference, establishes that they require different protections for human participants, and when any amount of research is occurring, it should be reviewed for the protection of those involved.

 Basic Ethical Principles

 This clause covers, three ethical principles; Respect for Persons, Beneficence, and Justice.

 Respect for Persons

 This ethical principle describes individuals as autonomous agents.
 Stating that an autonomous agent is an individual capable of deliberation regarding their personal goals, and who is able to be guided by that deliberation.
 It acknowledges that while most individuals are capable of making the decision, some groups of people require more protections.
 Some lose their capacity for self-determination due to illness, mental disabilities, or other circumstances.
 Children, and the groups just mentioned, are to be granted protections, either temporarily or permanently, until the individual is capable of self-determination.
 These protections range from ensuring that the individual understands and is freely participating in the research, to excluding the individual from harm.